eshsrobotics/website-challenge-2019/README.md

   .element { color: red }
   ```
 * Solution 1: Remove all `createTransition` calls within your mixins, and put them in your components.
 That way there are no two `transition` properties for each element (since your mixin will bring an extra `transition` property and cause conflicts)
 * Solution 2: Actually fix the issue.
-Modifying the `createTransitios` scss function won't change anything.
+Just modifying the `createTransitios` scss function won't change anything.
 Try looking into [extend](https://css-tricks.com/the-extend-concept/) in scss in combination with mixins / methods / whatever

 #### CSS IDs Styling
 * Ids can only be used once per webPage.
 Because components are reusable, you might be declaring multiple components of the same type on the same page
 * Alternatively, you may be giving the component two different Ids from two different places.
 Such as giving the Id when creating the component (`ChildComponent.vue`) *and* using the component (`ParentComponent.vue`)

   `ParentComponent.vue`
   ```html
     <parent-component>